Get the Real Scoop: Office 365 Backup Policies & How to Fully Protect Your Data

 Automated, daily backup; free, unlimited storage; and simple search and restore mean you never have to risk data loss due to an unexpected purge or top causes of SaaS data loss, including human error, sync error, malicious insiders, and hacking.

-This post has been updated from an earlier version first published in July 2015.
-Read Four Key Facts About Office 365 and Sharepoint Backup and Data Protection for Office 365 now Available for SharePoint Online.
+For more information, read Four Key Facts About Office 365 and Sharepoint Backup and Data Protection for Office 365 now Available for SharePoint Online.